gzhelezo/cs330-fall2019/resources.md

 -  [Nmap](https://nmap.org/) is used to discover hosts and services on a computer network by sending packets and analyzing the responses.
 -  [netwox](http://www.cis.syr.edu/~wedu/Teaching/cis758/netw522/netwox-doc_html/) is a **netw**ork toolb**ox** for network administrators and network hackers.
 -  [Ettercap](http://www.ettercap-project.org/ettercap/) is a comprehensive suite for man in the middle attacks.
+-  [The Metasploit Project](https://www.metasploit.com/) is the world’s most used penetration testing framework.

 Supplemental Material
 ------------------------------------